projectara/greybus-spec/source/special/bootrom.rst

 Bootrom Protocol
 ----------------

-.. note:: Bootrom Protocol is deprecated for new designs requiring
+.. note:: **The Bootrom Protocol is deprecated for new Greybus
-          Firmware download to the Module.
-It doesn't support downloading device processor firmware images and updating them on the Module.
-Also, it doesn't include proper sequence of closing the CPorts, while switching from one Firmware stage to another.
-It is already part of chips that went into production, and so its support can't be dropped from Greybus Specifications.
+          implementations**.
+The :ref:`firmware-download-protocol`

-          The :ref:`firmware-download-protocol` should be used for any new designs.
+          should be used instead.

+          While the Bootrom Protocol supports downloading
+          :ref:`Interface Firmware <glossary-interface-firmware>` via
+          Greybus, it lacks support for other features provided by the :ref:`firmware-management-protocol` and other related
+          Protocols, such as:

+          - Proper :ref:`lifecycles_connection_management`

+          - Downloading :ref:`Interface Backend Firmware
+            <glossary-interface-backend-firmware>`

+          - Indicating to an Interface that it should store downloaded firmware on a non-volatile medium for later use

+          However, an implementation of this Protocol is part of a Greybus implementation which can no longer be changed.
+Because of this, AP Modules should maintain legacy compatibility for this protocol.

-The Greybus Bootrom Protocol is used by a module's bootloader to communicate with the AP and download firmware executables via |unipro| when a module does not have its own firmware pre-loaded.
+The Greybus Bootrom Protocol may be used by an Interface to download Interface Firmware via |unipro| when the Interface does not have suitable Interface Firmware already available.

-The operations in the Greybus Bootrom Protocol are:
+The Operations in the Greybus Bootrom Protocol are:

 .. c:function:: int ping(void);